SubsonicPepe/Pepix/README.md

 ## Each piece is created *MANUALLY*, paired with a cryptic inscribed text, and a symbolic 420 PEP inscription fee.
 A tribute to meme culture and a statement against algorithmic oversaturation.
 ## While other projects chase *quantity*, Pepix pursues *INTENTION*
-## Every byte in Pepix is chosen *by a human*.
+## Every pixel in a Pepix is chosen and placed *by a human*.
 Every PEP burned is proof of sincerity.
 ## Pepix is NOT about efficiency.
 It's about demonstrating that value is made, not mined.

 ---